Food Scraps Pickup Program FAQ

 Put the torn food scrap bag and its contents into a new food scrap bag and put it in your trash cart or dumpster.

-My bag is leaking.
+My food scrap bag is leaking.
 What should I do?

 If you observe a manufacturing issue with your supply of food scrap bags, please contact our customer service at 651-661-9393 or complete a contact form for assistance.